digitalocean/marketplace-partners/README.md

 CentOS 6.x, CentOS 7.x, Ubuntu 16.04, Ubuntu 18.04

-This script is intended for Marketplace Partners to check their images against the following criteria:
+This script is intended for Marketplace partners to check their images against the following criteria:

 - Check for a supported distro and release
 - Check that all security updates are installed